 Most chicken coops have a small door for the birds to pass in and out of the shelter.
 However, these access doors are often located off the ground because of design details.

-If you are a first-time coop builder, you might have just realized that the access to your coop is way too high for your chicken to fly-jump into place, and that’s when a ramp becomes very handy.
+If you are a first-time coop builder, you might have just realized that the access to your coop is way too high for your chicken to fly/jump into place, and that’s when a ramp becomes very handy.

-Well, when it comes to designing and constructing a chicken ramp, there are no hard or fast rules.
+When it comes to designing and constructing a chicken ramp, there are no hard or fast rules.
 Even so, enthusiastic chicken growers have settled on a few generalizations that hold in most circumstances.
 Make sure to understand these tips before building your ramp:

 1. Getting the angle right